Choose your language

 8. Click Save.
 The print queue is now ready to deploy.

-Now you need to deploy the new print queue to your users.
+Now you need to decide if you want to deploy the new print queue to your users (or test users).

 Undeploy a Direct print queue